Batgirl: Feminist interpretations

 In The Supergirls: Fashion, Feminism, Fantasy, and the History of Comic Book Heroines (2009), author Mike Madrid states that what set Barbara Gordon as Batgirl apart from other female characters was her motivation for crime-fighting.
 Unlike Batwoman who preceded her, "she wears his symbol on her chest, but she is not his girlfriend or faithful handmaiden."
 Because of the fact she does not pursue a romantic interest in Batman, "Batgirl is a female Batman can actually regard as a brilliant peer and a partner in the war on crime, the same way he would a male."
 Historian Peter Sanderson observed that Barbara Gordon's Batgirl reflected the Women's liberation movement of the 1960s.

+In a notable nod to feminism, Yvonne Craig, who portrayed in Batgirl in the 1960s Batman television series, would reprise the role of Batgirl by 1973 in a televised public service announcement (psa) seeking to educate the general public about the Equal Pay Act.
+In the psa, Batgirl demanded Batman that he finally give her equal pay, like how he paid Robin and as required by the Equal Pay Act, in order to rescue Batman and Robin as they were tied up and strapped to a bomb, and further noted the rights guaranteed by the law.

 During the 1980s, Barbara Kesel, after writing a complaint to DC Comics over the negative portrayal of female characters, was given the opportunity to write for Barbara Gordon in Detective Comics.
 Robin Anne Reid, in Women in Science Fiction and Fantasy: Overviews (2009) wrote that "Kesel's version of Batgirl established her as a character separate from Batman and Robin: a woman motivated to do what men do, but alone and in her own way.
 Her Secret Origins (1987) and Batgirl Special (1988) countered the victimized and objectified presentation of Barbara Gordon/Batgirl in Alan Moore's acclaimed The Killing Joke (1988)."
 She notes that Kesel's interpretation of the character emphasized her intelligence, technological skill, and ability to overcome fear.